pnkraemer/probdiffeq/README.md

 * [ProbNum](https://probnum.readthedocs.io/en/latest/)
 * [Diffrax](https://docs.kidger.site/diffrax/)

-Check out how to transition from those packages: [link](https://pnkraemer.github.io/probdiffeq/quickstart/transitioning_from_other_packages/).
+Here's how to transition from those packages: [link](https://pnkraemer.github.io/probdiffeq/quickstart/transitioning_from_other_packages/).

-Anything missing in this list?
+Is anything missing from this list?
 Please open an issue or make a pull request.

 ## You might also like

 * [diffeqzoo](https://diffeqzoo.readthedocs.io/en/latest/):
-  A library for example implementations of differential equations in NumPy and JAX
+  A library, for example, implementations of differential equations in NumPy and JAX
 * [probfindiff](https://probfindiff.readthedocs.io/en/latest/):
-  Probabilistic numerical finite differences, in JAX.
+  Probabilistic numerical finite differences in JAX.